dankorotin/ton-tutorials/1-simple-counter/README.md

 As mentioned above, a smart contract has some **code** (functions like this) and **data** (stored in so-called cells).
 Let's deal with the former first.
 This particular function (part of your contract's **code**) is the one called when a smart contract is accessed **on-chain** (for example, by another smart contract) by sending a **message**.
 This type of message is called **internal**, hence the function name.
 Let's take a closer look at its parameters, especially the last two: `msgFull` and `msgBody`.

 - `msgFull` has the type `cell`. **Cells are data structures that can hold up to 1023 bits of information and have links to up to 4 other cells.** This allows for creating "trees" of cells, potentially storing as much data as you need.
 To read data from cells, you need to begin parsing them.
-- `msgBody` is a `slice`. **A slice is a representation of a cell that you can read data from.** It has a cursor that moves forward as you read data from the slice.
-Here, it's already set to the beginning of the message body—just what we will need very soon.
+- `msgBody` is a `slice`. **A slice is a representation of a cell that you can read data from.** It reads data bit by bit, and some methods (in particular, the one we will soon use) return the data that has been read and "subtract" it from the slice.
+This means that when you read data from it later, it will start from the bit following the last one you read.
+For example, if a slice contains `101110` and you read the first three bits (`101`), it will then contain only the last three bits: `110`.

 Your smart contract also has its own storage (**data**): a root cell stored in the so-called `c4` register (potentially having links to more cells if you need to store more than 1023 bits).
 Let's start by reading the data it consists of.